Race Against Dementia Mayo Clinic Fellow

 Alzheimer Center Amsterdam/Mayo Clinic, Rochester, Minnesota, USA

-Dr Ellen Dicks was the first RAD-Mayo Clinic Fellow, appointed in 2020.
-She is based at the Mayo Clinic in Rochester, Minnesota, USA and works in collaboration with the Alzheimer Center Amsterdam in the Netherlands.
+In 2020, Dr Ellen Dicks became the first Race Against Dementia-Mayo Clinic Fellow.
+Stationed at Mayo Clinic, in Rochester, Minnesota, USA, she collaborates with the Alzheimer Center Amsterdam in the Netherlands.

 “With the excellent mentorship programme, combining both world-leading researchers and industry professionals, this fellowship provides an ideal platform to investigate my research questions.”